BUCK-LCO-NCI/DivProt/README.md

 ...That's it for now...

 Notes and TODO:
-> 1. New alignment strategy coming soon!
+> 1. Alter linear structure file to accept + output multiple files
 > 2. There currently is not a limit to fasta input size, except figures will only be able to scale up to a certain degree, and will get difficult to read after a certain number of sequences are used
 > 3. Add dynamic network edge cutoffs
 > 4. Add .log file for ss aligner